daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 AWS Transfer Family is a secure transfer service that enables you to transfer files in/out of AWS services.
 Supports S3 or EFS.
 It is a full-managed and highly-available FTP server.

+FTP protocol is **not supported** as it is too inherently insecure.

+You can configure a custom security policy that aligns with the company's specific security requirements and industry regulations.

 ### Features

-- Support protocols including SSH-SFTP, FTPS, FTP, AS2
+- Support protocols including SSH-SFTP, FTPS, AS2 (Applicability Statement 2)